 - Ben Roethliberger to Antonio Brown brings score to 20-27

-- Michael Mitchell keeps Osweiler from connecting with Andre Caldwell
+- Mike Mitchell keeps Osweiler from connecting with Andre Caldwell

 - Cameron Heyward sacks Osweiler

 - Ben Roethlisberger to Markus Wheaton brings the Steelers ahead 28-27

 - Robert Golden bats away a pass to Caldwell

 - Osweiler over throws Vernon Davis by a mile